Manchester United F.C.: Ferguson years (1986–2013)

-2013–present
+Post-Ferguson decline (2013–present)

 On 8 May 2013, Ferguson announced that he was to retire as manager at the end of the football season, but would remain at the club as a director and club ambassador.
 He retired as the most decorated manager in football history.
 The club announced the next day that Everton manager David Moyes would replace him from 1 July, having signed a six-year contract.
 Ryan Giggs took over as interim player-manager 10 months later, on 22 April 2014, when Moyes was sacked after a poor season in which the club failed to defend their Premier League title and failed to qualify for the UEFA Champions League for the first time since 1995–96.
-They also failed to qualify for the Europa League, meaning that it was the first time Manchester United had not qualified for a European competition since 1990.
+They also failed to qualify for the UEFA Europa League, the first time Manchester United had not qualified for a European competition since 1990.
 On 19 May 2014, it was confirmed that Louis van Gaal would replace Moyes as Manchester United manager on a three-year deal, with Giggs as his assistant.
 Malcolm Glazer, the patriarch of the family that owns the club, died on 28 May 2014.

 Under Van Gaal, United won a 12th FA Cup, but a disappointing slump in the middle of his second season led to rumours of the board sounding out potential replacements.
 Van Gaal was ultimately sacked just two days after the cup final victory, with United having finished fifth in the league.
 Former Porto, Chelsea, Inter Milan and Real Madrid manager José Mourinho was appointed in his place on 27 May 2016.
 Mourinho signed a three-year contract, and in his first season won the FA Community Shield, EFL Cup and UEFA Europa League.
 Wayne Rooney scored his 250th goal for United, a stoppage-time equaliser in a league game against Stoke City in January 2017, surpassing Sir Bobby Charlton as the club's all-time top scorer.
 The following season, United finished second in the league – their highest league placing since 2013 – but were still 19 points behind rivals Manchester City.
-Mourinho also guided the club to a 19th FA Cup Final, but they lost 1–0 to Chelsea.
+Mourinho also guided the club to a 19th FA Cup final, but they lost 1–0 to Chelsea.
 On 18 December 2018, with United in sixth place in the Premier League table, 19 points behind leaders Liverpool and 11 points outside the Champions League places, Mourinho was sacked after 144 games in charge.
 The following day, former United striker Ole Gunnar Solskjær was appointed as caretaker manager until the end of the season.
 On 28 March 2019, after winning 14 of his first 19 matches in charge, Solskjær was appointed permanent manager on a three-year deal.